kloverde/SelectAllCheckbox/README.md

 | `useIndeterminate` | A boolean which determines whether the select-all checkbox displays as partially checked when only a subset of checkboxes are checked | true |

-The callback functions receives two arguments:
+The callback function receives two arguments:

 1. The affected checkboxes as an array of jQuery objects
 2. A string representing how many checkboxes in the group are checked.
 Values are `none`, `some` and `all`.